nostrband/enclaved/README.md

 ## Install

 First, launch a compatible EC2 instance.
 It must have min 4 CPU for x86 and 2 CPU for ARM (not tried).
 We prefer `r7i.xlarge` which allows to allocate a lot of RAM (and thus disk space) to the enclave.
 Use an official Amazon Linux distro.
-30Gb of disk should be enough for a production instance, add more for development setup (`docker build` eats your disk space, and it's hard to reclaim).
+30Gb of disk should be enough for a production instance, add more for development setup (each `docker build` eats your disk space, and it's hard to reclaim).

 Next, install git: